hmteditors/hmt-16/README.md

 # hmt-16
-Complete edition of Iliad 16
+Edition of Iliad 16

+Resume editing on 208v